McIlroy overshadows playing partners Woods and Donald

 The 36-year-old American almost had a hole-in-one after a majestic tee shot at the short fourth where he notched his second birdie.

-Woods though erupted in angry frustration on the eighth, smashing his club into the turf in fury after fluffing an easy-looking pitch to the green.
+However, Woods erupted in angry frustration on the eighth, smashing his club into the turf in fury after fluffing an easy-looking pitch to the green.

 "You have to drive the ball well here," he said.
 "Rory didn't drive it that well today but he sure chipped and putted well.